How to Remove a Toilet Seat

 Step 4: In With the New – How to Install a Bemis Toilet Seat

 In Step 1, we took you through the steps of measuring a toilet seat.
 Armed with that knowledge, you should have the proper sized replacement toilet seat to now install on your bowl.
-Each of our toilet seats is packaged with the appropriate hardware kit and instructions.
+Each of our toilet seats are packaged with the appropriate hardware kit and instructions.

 If you have any questions during installation, please feel free to contact our Customer Service team at 888.722.6488 and they will walk you through the installation process.